mikolka9144/TTW/docs/ttw/features.md

 ### Module.scriptCall() fix `mockPolymodCalls`

-Allows you to use a documented `Module.`polymodExecFunc()` function instead of the missing one.
+Allows you to use a documented `Module.polymodExecFunc()` function instead of the missing one.
 It will be converted to the `Module.scriptCall()` once compiled.